Chukarslan/pf-notams/README.md

 # pf-notams
-Repo for a contextually aware NOTAMs LLM solution for Airlines.
+An repo for a contextually aware NOTAMs LLM solution for Airlines.

 ![Alt text](./assets/flow.png)